Things You Wanted To Know About Settlement Agreements…

 Who pays for your help with settlement agreements?

-Generally, the employer who offered the settlement agreement will contribute to the employee’s legal costs, and this will be specifically provided for in the agreement.
-If the employer does not cover the employee’s entire legal fee, we can negotiate this on their behalf.
-We always strive to get the employer to cover as much of the legal costs arising out of the settlement agreements as possible.
-Most of the time, the full legal fee is covered by the employer.
+Generally, the employer will contribute to the employee’s legal costs, and this will be specified in the agreement.
+If the employer’s contribution does not cover the employee’s entire costs, we can negotiate this on their behalf.
+We always strive to get the employer to cover as much of the costs arising out of the settlement agreement as possible.
+Most of the time, legal costs are fully covered by the employer.

 Can you get an employee better terms?

-Again, this is not something we can promise, but we will do our best to get the employee the best deal possible.
-We can negotiate with the employer on the employee’s behalf, or we can give specific pointers for potential amendments that could or should be made to the settlement agreement.
-In the latter situation the employee would negotiate on their own.
-However, in vast majority of cases where the employee is not satisfied with the initial settlement agreement, we manage to negotiate better terms.
+Whilst this is not something that we can promise as negotiations are not an exact science, we would do our best to get the employee the best deal possible.
+We can negotiate with the employer on the employee’s behalf, or we can give specific pointers for potential amendments that could or should be made.
+In the latter situation, the employee would negotiate on their own.
+However, in the vast majority of cases where the employee is not satisfied with the initial settlement agreement, we manage to negotiate better terms.

 What would your clients say about you?

-If you were an animal what one would you be and why?
+If you were an animal, which one would you be and why?